-Section 7.
-Except as otherwise provided herein, all bituminous coal mines or mining operations coming within the provisions of this act shall be under the exclusive jurisdiction of the Department of Mines and Mineral Industries and shall be conducted in accordance with the act of July 17, 1961 (P. L. 659), known as the "Pennsylvania Bituminous Coal Mine Act," and with such reasonable rules and regulations as may be deemed necessary by the Secretary of Mines and Mineral Industries for the health and safety of those persons engaged in the work.
-The Secretary of Mines and Mineral Industries, through the mine inspectors, shall have the power to enforce the provisions of this act and the rules and regulations promulgated hereunder by him.
+- Section 7.
+[Except as otherwise provided herein, all] Jurisdiction; enforcement; rulemaking.-(a) All bituminous coal mines or mining operations coming within the provisions of this act shall be under the exclusive jurisdiction of the Department of [Mines and Mineral Industries | Environmental Resources and shall be conducted in accordance with this act, the act of July 17, 1961 (P.L.659, No.339), known as the "Pennsylvania Bituminous Coal Mine Act," the act of November 10, 1965 (P.L.
+721, No. 346), known as the "Pennsylvania Anthracite Coal Mine Act," the act of July 9, 1976 (P.L.931, No.178), entitled "An act providing for emergency medical personnel; employment of emergency medical personnel and emergency communications in coal mines," and with such reasonable rules and regulations as may be deemed necessary by the [Secretary of Mines and Mineral Industries | department for the health and safety of those persons engaged in the work.
+The [Secretary of Mines and Mineral Industries, through the mine inspectors,] department shall have the power to enforce the provisions of this act and the rules and regulations promulgated hereunder by [him] it. - (b) The department shall have the authority to adopt such rules, regulations, standards and procedures as shall be necessary to protect the air, water and land resources of the Commonwealth and the public health and safety from subsidence, prevent public nuisances, and to enable it to carry out the purposes and provisions of this act, including additional requirements for providing maps, plans and public hearings.

-Every owner, operator, lessor or lessee engaged in the mining of bituminous coal subject to the provisions of this act shall make or cause to be made a true and accurate map or plan of the workings or excavations of such coal mine or colliery which shall be in accordance with standards established by the Department of Mines and Mineral Industries.
-Such maps or plans shall show in detail, and in markings of a distinctive color, all contemplated workings which are intended to be undertaken or developed within the succeeding six months and shall show, distinctively and in detail, all supports, artificial or otherwise, to be provided in accordance with the permit.
+Section 8.
+Maps or plans.-Every owner, operator, lessor or lessee engaged in the mining of bituminous coal subject to the provisions of this act shall make or cause to be made a true and accurate map or plan of the workings or excavations of such coal mine or colliery which shall be in accordance with standards established by the [Department of Mines and Mineral Industries] department.
+Such maps or plans shall show in detail, and in markings of a distinctive color. all contemplated workings which are intended to be undertaken or developed within the succeeding six months and shall show, distinctively and in detail, all supports, artificial or otherwise, to be provided in accordance with the permit.
 Such maps or plans shall be deposited as often as once in six months with the recorder of deeds of any county in which such mining of bituminous coal is or will be conducted and in addition thereto, with such political subdivisions where mining is taking place or is contemplated, as shall request such maps.
 Such maps or plans shall be considered public records and shall be open to the inspection of the public and copies or tracings may be made therefrom.
-After one hundred twenty days following the effective date of this act, no mining shall be done which is not shown on such map or plan filed at least ten days previously.
+[After one hundred twenty days following the effective date of this act, nol No mining shall be done which is not shown on such map or plan filed at least ten days previously.